Elective Title: 18ZI701 — SPIRITUALITY IN MEDICINE

 Interprofessional Collaborative Skills: Yes

 Skills Description: The course director serves as chaplain on the palliative care team, which meets regularly as an interdisciplinary team to collaborate on the plan of care for our current patients.
-There are also opportunities to attend interdisciplinary huddles related to patient care on nursing units and interdisciplinary case reviews within the Oncology service line.
+There are also opportunities to attend interdisciplinary huddles related to patient care on the nursing units, the Behavioral Health service line, and the Oncology service line.

 Service Learning Included: None